zadid6pretam/AugTab/README.md

 - **Project Page:** https://www.zadidhabib.com/augtab.html
 - **GitHub:** https://github.com/zadid6pretam/AugTab

+This repository contains the official implementation of **AugTab** together with example notebooks for reproducing the training workflow, hyperparameter tuning, evaluation, and package installation.

-This repository is provided for the review process and currently includes:
+The repository currently includes:

-- `AugTab.py` — core implementation of the AugTab model
+- `augtab/augtab.py` — core implementation of the **AugTab** framework, including the Feature Augmentation Layer (FAL), MLP backbone, regularization components, and task-specific interfaces for binary classification, multiclass classification, and regression.
+- `augtab/__init__.py` — package initialization file exposing the main AugTab classes and configuration objects through the `augtab` package.
-- `AugTab Try.ipynb` — example notebook demonstrating how to use AugTab with **Optuna-based hyperparameter tuning** and **5-fold cross-validation**, reporting **mean accuracy ± standard deviation** on the **Water Potability** dataset
+- `AugTab Try.ipynb` — example notebook demonstrating how to use AugTab with **Optuna-based hyperparameter tuning** and **5-fold cross-validation**, reporting **mean accuracy ± standard deviation** on the **Water Potability** dataset.
+- `PIP_Install_Check.ipynb` — lightweight notebook for verifying the **PyPI installation**, package imports, and basic AugTab functionality after installation with `pip install augtab`.
+- `pyproject.toml` — modern Python project and build-system configuration used for packaging and PyPI distribution.
+- `setup.cfg` — package metadata and configuration for installation and distribution.
+- `requirements.txt` — Python dependencies required to run AugTab and the accompanying experiments.

-The notebook is written so that the dataset file and target column can be changed easily, allowing the same workflow to be reused for other tabular datasets.
+The example notebook is written so that the dataset file and target column can be changed easily, allowing the same workflow to be reused for other low-dimensional tabular datasets.

-In addition, the notebook includes supplementary diagnostic and analysis code used to further inspect AugTab’s behavior.
+In addition, `AugTab Try.ipynb` contains supplementary diagnostic and analysis code used to further inspect AugTab's behavior during training and evaluation.

 ---